Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 When we were here, it was so hot; I couldn’t move!
 And still, it took me 15 minutes to walk around and take some beautiful pictures.

-Lucky me that there weren’t too many people around.
+Lucky me, there weren’t too many people around.
 It was kinda empty, really, and the only other people I saw, except our group, were three little Indonesian boys.
 They were staring at us and giggling.

 Right after we left, it started raining!
 And the tropical rain is something that one can never witness here in the West, so you’re in for a surprise from nature.